Midnordic/music-master/Content.md

 ---

-## Music Master

-Other apps give you canned soundboards.
-**Music Master gives you complete creative control.**

-- Import your own audio files.
-- Layer multiple tracks and crossfade seamlessly.
-- Automate pitch, tempo, and volume changes.
-- Build custom triggers with the visual node editor.
-- Edit on desktop, perform on tablet.
-- Works fully offline.
-- No subscriptions.

----

-## Key Features
+## Features
+- **Import Your Own Files** — Use your personal library of of tracks to create soundscapes that match your unique style.
+- **Track Cutting** — Cue the exact moment you want in any track, effortlessly.

-- **Multi-Track Mixing** — Combine ambience, music, and SFX to create living soundscapes.
+- **Multi-Track Mixing** — Blend ambience, music, and sound effects together for cinematic immersion.
-- **Track Cutting** — Cue precise moments in your tracks with ease.
+- **Automation** — Automate fades, transitions, and even pitch/tempo changes with the powerful editor.
-- **Event-Based Control** — Create events and fire them with a single click.
+- **Event-Based Control** — Trigger music or effects instantly with custom events.
-- **User-Friendly UI** — Important controls always at your fingertips.
-- **Cross-Platform Ready** — Seamlessly transfer projects between desktop and tablet.
+- **Cross-Platform Ready** — Build on desktop, perform on mobile.
+Your projects travel with you.
-- **Offline Friendly** — Works anywhere, even without internet.
+- **Offline Friendly** — Works at the table, even without internet.
-- **One License to Rule Them All** — Use on multiple devices, or share with friends.
+- **One License to Rule Them All** — Buy once, use on multiple devices.
+Simple and fair.
+- **No Subscriptions** — Own the app outright.
+No ongoing fees, no strings attached.
 ---

 ## Bring Movie Magic to Your Table